matthemattical/.vim/README.md

 .vim
 ====

 My personal .vim folder with .vimrc (needs to be symlinked).
-Criticisms and suggestions highly encouraged.
+Criticisms highly encouraged.